Stand-in

-A stand-in for film and television is a person who substitutes for the actor before filming, for technical purposes such as lighting and camera setup.
+A stand-in, sometimes a lighting double, for film and television is a person who substitutes for the actor before filming, for technical purposes such as lighting and camera setup.

 Stand-ins are helpful in the initial processes of film and television production.

 Stand-ins allow the director of photography to light the set and the camera department to light and focus scenes while the actors are absent.
 The director will often ask stand-ins to deliver the scene dialogue ("lines") and walk through ("blocking") the scenes to be filmed.

 Stand-ins are distinguished from doubles, who replace actors on camera from behind, in makeup, or during dangerous stunts.
 Stand-ins do not appear on camera.
 However, on some productions the jobs of stand-in and double may be done by the same person.
 In rare cases, a stand-in will appear on screen, sometimes as an in-joke.
-For instance, the actress who pretends to be Ann Darrow in the stage show during the final act of King Kong (2005) is played by Naomi Watts' stand-in, Julia Walshaw.
+For instance, a scene in Heidi (1937) features the title character's grandfather (Jean Hersholt) mistake a stranger for Heidi (Shirley Temple); the look-alike was played by Temple's regular stand-in, Mary Lou Islieb.
+In another case, the actress who pretends to be Ann Darrow in the stage show during the final act of King Kong (2005) is played by Naomi Watts' stand-in, Julia Walshaw.

 Stand-ins do not necessarily look like the actor, but they must have the same skin tone, hair color, height and build as the actor so that the lighting in a scene will be set up correctly.
 For example, if the lighting is set up with a stand-in shorter than an actor, the actor might end up having their head in relative darkness.
 In some cases, a star and stand-in do differ in height: Ann Sheridan's stand-in, Marveen Zehner, was taller than the actress and reportedly worked shoeless, and actor Tommy Noonan wore three-inch risers in his shoes to stand-in for Tyrone Power.

-Some celebrities mandate that they will always have the same stand-in.
+Some actors' contracts mandate that they will always have the same stand-in.
 Famous cases include Pluma Noisom (stand-in for Claudette Colbert), Harry Cornbleth (Fred Astaire) and Adam Bryant (Robin Williams).
+Myrna Loy wrote in her autobiography Myrna Loy: Being and Becoming about her friendship and working relationship with her stand-in, Shirley Hughes.
 When Bette Davis walked out on her Warner Bros. contract, she negotiated for her regular stand-in, Sally Sage, to continue to work at the studio.

 Stand-in use in animation

-Stand-ins are also used for animated characters in a live-action film, sometimes with life-size character models, so that the animators know where to place their animation and how to make them move realistically, and for actors to know where to look.
-In these cases, skin tone and hair color are not so important.
-Height and build, however, are still important for any interactions between live-action and animated characters.
+Stand-ins are also used for animated characters in live-action animated films, sometimes with life-size character models instead of people.
+This lets the animators know where to place the animated character in the scene, how to make them move realistically, and for actors to know where to look.
+In these cases, skin tone and hair color are not important.
+Height and build, however, are still important for any interaction between live-action actors and animated characters.